2ndQuadrant/pglogical/README.md

 ### Make a replication connection

-To use the `pg_logical` plugin you must first establish a PostgreSQL FE/BE protocol connection using the client library of your choice, passing `replication=database` as one of the connection parameters. `database` is a literal string and is not replaced with the database name; instead the database
+To use the `pglogical` plugin you must first establish a PostgreSQL FE/BE protocol connection using the client library of your choice, passing `replication=database` as one of the connection parameters. `database` is a literal string and is not replaced with the database name; instead the database